anchit-chandran/how-to-compsci-msc/README.md

 ### COMP0067 - App Engineering

 - **Group Project**: This module offers one of the best project experiences if you have a good group.
 You'll do a lot of programming, reflecting real-world software engineering.
-- **Project Management**: If assigned a more difficult project, be cautious as it may lead to you becoming the team leader of a less experienced group.
+- **Project Management**: If you request a more difficult project, be cautious as it may lead to you becoming the team leader of a less experienced group.
-- **Focus on Execution**: Prioritise developing a well-rounded software product (frontend, backend, testing) and writing a strong report over gathering all requirements.
-Your grade depends on delivering quality work as assessed by your lecturer, not the external client.
+- **Focus on execution**: Prioritise developing a well-rounded software product (frontend, backend, testing) and writing a strong report over gathering all requirements.
+Your grade depends on delivering quality work, as assessed by your lecturer, not the external client.
 - **Holiday Preparation**: This module is after Christmas; use the holiday period to practice React and NextJS.
 Being proficient in these technologies will allow you to start coding immediately once the project begins.

 ## Job Preparation Tips